qntm/precise-json/README.md

 This is much less likely to be useful to you, unless the JSON string which you are parsing was originally constructed by `preciseJson.stringify`.

-As with `floatJson.stringify`, the idea is to prevent information from being lost. `preciseJson.parse` works exactly like `JSON.parse` except that it throws an exception if it attempts to parse:
+As with `preciseJson.stringify`, the idea is to prevent information from being lost. `preciseJson.parse` works exactly like `JSON.parse` except that it throws an exception if it attempts to parse:

 * a number which cannot be precisely represented as a JavaScript number